To decide whether you are disabled, the Social Security Administration uses a step-by-step process involving five questions. They are:

 - Step 1- Determines the SGA threshold through a financial assessment

 - Step 2- Determines this threshold through a medical diagnosis

 A condition is considered severe if it is supported by “medical evidence” that said condition is a “physical or mental impairment or combination of impairments” of “sufficient severity.”

 If the medical evidence only establishes a slight abnormality or combination of slight abnormalities, then that condition does not qualify as severe.
 Thus the determination is made that the applicant is “not disabled” because the condition is “not severe.”

-Following this determination, the applicant moves to Step 3.
-This steps involves the assessment of medical evidence to determine if the claimant’s impairments meets the Listing of Impairments.
-This list has over 100 impairments that are most severe.
+- Step 3 – This step involves the assessment of medical evidence to determine if the claimant’s impairments meet the Listing of Impairments.
+This list includes over 100 impairments.

 If an applicant is suffering from one of these impairments, that applicant is considered disabled strictly on medical grounds.
 In these cases, the applicant requires no further evaluation.
 Even if an applicant does not have one of the 100 impairments, that applicant may still qualify.

-At Step 4, the DDS considers whether an applicant has a certain level of so-called residual functional capacity (RFC).
+- Step 4 – The DDS considers whether an applicant has a certain level of so-called residual functional capacity (RFC).
 This term refers to the skills and tasks required to complete past work.
 The evaluation of RFC also determines the extent to which an applicant can complete basic work-related activities connected to previous jobs performed.